martinapugliese/doodling-data-cards/README.md

 ## Stack Overflow tags

 If we fetch some data about question tags on Stack Overflow, what patterns do we see?

+## Population and age structure in the EU

+Having a look at the data retrieved from Eurostat about the population totals and age structure in the European Union in the years.
+This has been mainly done to produce a data card, the notebook is meant for manipulating/reformatting the data.